The Bankrate promise

 Notably, Buffett has shunned gold, an asset often thought of as being a great inflation hedge.
 Fans of gold are especially fearful of inflation’s impact on paper money, a concern Buffett shares.
 But as he noted in 2011: “If you own one ounce of gold for an eternity, you will still own one ounce at its end.”
 Instead, he prefers to own productive assets such as stocks, real estate or farmland that generate dividends, income and food for their owners.

-Recently, cryptocurrencies have occasionally been referred to as the digital version of gold, but Buffett is highly skeptical of these as well.
+Recently, some have referred to cryptocurrencies as the digital version of gold, but Buffett is highly skeptical of these as well.

 “Bitcoin has no unique value at all,” he told CNBC in 2019.
 “It doesn’t produce anything.
 You can stare at it all day, and no little Bitcoins come out or anything like that.
 It’s a delusion, basically.”

-It’s still too early to tell if the current spike in inflation is likely to last or if it will prove to be temporary.
+It’s still hard to tell if the current spike in inflation is likely to last or if it will start to recede.

 If you’re concerned about rising inflation, consider taking Buffett’s advice and own productive assets such as high-quality businesses with low capital needs and stay away from low-yielding bonds that don’t increase payments along with inflation rates.